 Talent shows work for both primary and secondary schools, and children of all ages will have something to offer, whether that’s singing, dancing, acting or other skills you may have never seen before.

-- Organise the running order and send out invitations to performers with instructions, including their time slot, arrival time and where to get ready.
+- Two to three weeks before: Organise the running order and send out invitations to performers with instructions, including their time slot, arrival time and where to get ready.
 Have a contingency plan in place for any no-shows.
 Provide your PTA volunteers with a more detailed running order, indicating what equipment (microphone, chair, etc) is needed for each act.
 Seek sponsorship or raffle/silent auction prizes from local businesses, such as dance schools, music shops, etc. Finalise what refreshments will be provided and who will be in charge of these on the day.
 If supplying alcohol, you will need a TEN.

-- Arrive early to set up and decorate your venue.
-If you're running a raffle or auction, encourage guests to buy tickets or place bids when they arrive, then announce winners at the end of the event.
+- On the day: Arrive early to set up and decorate your venue.
+If you’re running a raffle or auction, encourage guests to buy tickets or place bids when they arrive, then announce winners at the end of the event.
 Congratulate your performers for their efforts and distribute certificates to all those who took part.

 Talent show tips and advice